Whitney Cummings and Migraine

-Whitney, keep speaking out, we need you!
+Whitney, keep speaking out; we need you!
 And keep making us laugh!
 My favourite distractions are tv and movies that make me laugh to escape my cold dark room.
 And know that you are better than fine.
 You are doing great!
 Please share this post, respond, and keep up the migraine advocacy.
-You are bringing a seriousness that the migraine world needs while lightening our minds with your comedy.
+You are bringing the seriousness that the migraine world needs while lightening our minds with your comedy.

 Due to Covid-19 taking over while The Migraine World Summit aired in March, they are graciously giving us another look.
-The Migraine World Summit is a virtual event that you can watch from home or lay in bed as I did.
+The Migraine World Summit is a virtual event you can watch from home or lie in bed as I did.
 “You’ll meet the global leaders in the field of migraine and headache, including doctors, specialists, researchers, psychologists, and advocates.”

 Check out Whitney June 19 and all the other insightful speakers I heard speak in Arizona, like Dr Starling.
-Registration is FREE and interviews play each day. (affiliate link, I will be rewarded if you sign up through this link) You can listen to “Are you really ‘just fine’” by Dr. Young and hear how Whitney answers with “I’m fine…and other lies.”
-Each day you will have the opportunity to listen to the replay of interviews for a period of time.
+Registration is FREE, and interviews play each day. (affiliate link, I will be rewarded if you sign up through this link) You can listen to “Are you really ‘just fine” by Dr Young and hear how Whitney answers with “I’m fine…and other lies.”
+Each day you will have the opportunity to listen to the replay of interviews for some time.
 Follow along all week.
-I hope knowledge gives you the strength, to be honest to ask for help while giving you insight on how to live a better migraine life.
+I hope knowledge gives you the strength to be honest to ask for help while giving you insight on how to live a better migraine life.